 How do I find articles?

-From the library homepage you can use the "Articles, Books & More" tab to search for articles in journals, magazines, and newspapers.
+From the library homepage you can use the "Find" tab to search for articles in journals, magazines, and newspapers.
 By default, your search will cover both articles AND books.
 To search for ONLY articles, change the menu (highlighted in orange) from Everything to Articles.

 If you wish to navigate to a specific research database, the dropdown menu listing all databases may be accessed in the lower right of the search box (highlighted in red), or you can navigate to a separate page listing databases by subject (highlighted in yellow).
 Click the blue Search button (highlighted in orange) to begin your search: